mollywilliams/grace-notes.github.io/_topics/soul.md

 * Psalm 106:15. _He gave them their request, But sent a wasting disease among them._

-* [Psalm 119:25, 28, 81] (https://www.biblegateway.com/passage/?search=Psalm+119%3A25%2C+28%2C+81). _My soul cleaves to the dust; Revive me according to Your word.
+* Psalm 119:25, 28, 81. _My soul cleaves to the dust; Revive me according to Your word.
 My soul weeps because of grief; Strengthen me according to Your word.
 My soul languishes for Your salvation; I wait for Your word._

 The soul is the area for all capacities, good or bad.